janosh/pymatgen-2-paper/paper/main.typ

 //#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
 Key features include:

 Today, #pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
-While pymatgen’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science.
-Today, #pmg offers powerful tools for crystallographic and structural analysis, including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties, and interfaces to  various DFT codes.
-Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021, in the growing complexity of computational materials science.
+While #pmg’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science and materials informatics. #pmg offers powerful tools for crystallographic and structural analysis, including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties, and interfaces to  various DFT codes.
+Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021, in the growing complexity of computational materials science and materials informatics.

 == Interoperability and Comparative Tools

+One of #pmg's strengths is its interoperability, as it has the capability to read various molecule and structure file formats and to retrieve molecules and structures from databases.
+Furthermore, #pmg provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools, such as `Phonopy`.
-#pmg complements other materials science tools, notably ASE @larsen_atomic_2017.
-While both offer parsers for DFT and quantum chemistry codes, as well as tools for structure and molecule manipulation, their focus differs.
+#pmg also complements other materials science tools, most notably the Atomic Simulation Environment (ASE) @larsen_atomic_2017.
+While both software packages offer parsers for DFT and quantum chemistry codes, as well as tools for structure and molecule manipulation, their focuses differ. #pmg centers on materials data analysis,@jain_computational_2016 supporting tasks from oxidation state prediction to thermal conductivity modeling.
 ASE emphasizes simulation workflows, integrating quantum-chemical calculators and molecular dynamics.
-In contrast, #pmg centers on materials data analysis,@jain_computational_2016 supporting tasks from oxidation state prediction to thermal conductivity modeling.
 The two are thus complementary and often used together.
-One of #pmg's strengths is its interoperability, as it has the capability to read various molecule and structure file formats and to retrieve molecules and structures from databases.
-Furthermore, it provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools such as `Phonopy`.
+To streamline the usage of both codes, #pmg makes it possible to convert between the #pmg `Structure` object representation of a material and the ASE `Atoms` object representation.

 = Community Adoption and Impact
 *@ Seán*

 The growth of #pmg is reflected not only in its feature set but also in its expanding user base and community engagement.
 Steady growth in downloads and the number of packages requiring #pmg as a dependency over time are evidence of widespread and increasing adoption across the materials science community.
-Indeed, #pmg has been cited over 4,000 times since 2013 @ong_python_2013 (@fig:citations), poised to reach over 1000 citations in 2025 alone.
+Indeed, #pmg has been cited over 4000 times since 2013 @ong_python_2013 (@fig:citations) and is poised to reach over 1000 citations in 2025 alone.
 These usages span diverse fields, including energy storage and conversion, catalysis, defects, informatics and materials discovery via machine learning @jain_computational_2016 (@fig:mindmap).

 #figure(